 “I walked into a liquor store one day to see what I could get into that wasn’t too competitive,” he says.
 The vodka and whiskey shelves were full.
 The rum shelf, on the other hand, was fairly empty.
 That’s where Stillwagon (who didn’t change his name when he started the business, by the way) decided to focus.

 Stillwagon Distillery in Charleston produces 10 rums under the name Devil’s Own.
 Most are infused, and the ingredients may or may not sound familiar to enthusiasts.
 There’s a fruity pineapple rum, and a spiced variety that’s rich in ginger and cinnamon.
 But there’s also a mocha rum that’s outstanding in coffee.
 Locally-grown Bandon cranberries play a starring role in their similarly named spirit.

-At the request of a local restaurant, Stillwagon recently started distilling a vodka.
-He’s also producing a whiskey in partnership with nearby 7 Devils Brewing.
+At the request of a local restaurant, Stillwagon started distilling a vodka, now called “Persian Reed”.
+He’s also producing “Whiskey Run” Single Malt Whiskey in partnership with nearby 7 Devils Brewing.
 Upcoming additions to the product line include nocino, a liqueur made from green walnuts, and rums infused with local berries.

 Good grub in Coos Bay: 7 Devils Brewing Co.

 Overnight Accommodations in Coos Bay: Coos Bay Manor Bed & Breakfast

 Brandy Peak in Brookings had the distinction of being the oldest of the Oregon Coast distilleries in Southern Oregon and around the state.
 Father-son founders R.L. and David Nowlin have been creating spirits their own way since 1993.